sedwards93/Makers-Progress-Tracker/README.md

 -   I write code that is easy to change
 -   I can justify the way I work
 -   I grow collaboratively

+# Course Retrospective

+I am confident that I have managed to hit _all_ of my wider course goals.
+Programming, however, is a continual learning process.
+I am still at the beggining of my career in tech and improving with every day I code.